openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    in-position
    out-position

-A :index:`compile-time error` occurs if a function, method or constructor type parameters have a variance modifier specified.
+A :index:`compile-time error` occurs if a function, method, or constructor type parameters have a variance modifier specified.

 *Variance* is used to describe the subtyping (see :ref:`Subtyping`) operation